 The flexible 26-month, 60-credit MFA Photography curriculum enables students to undertake local internships and apprenticeships and participate in international projects.
-The program begins with an eight-week summer session in residence at Parsons, the first of three, in which students attend lectures by and meet with visiting artists, curators, and critics.
-Recent visitors include Elinor Carucci, Lisa Oppenheim, Eva Respini, Anna Ostoya, Charlotte Cotton, Tehching Hsieh, Matthew Buckingham, Baseera Khan, Louise Lawler, Leslie Hewitt, Penelope Umbrico, Paul Mpagi Sepuya, Mariah Robertson, Jill Magid, Dread Scott, and Artie Vierkant.
+The program begins with an eight-week online summer intensive session, focusing on photography history and theory and contemporary strategies, in which students attend lectures by and meet with faculty, visiting artists, curators, and critics.
+Recent visitors include Lisa Oppenheim, Lucas Blalock, Anna Ostoya, Renee Cox, Tehching Hsieh, Matthew Buckingham, Baseera Khan, Jesse Chun, Leslie Hewitt, Penelope Umbrico, Mariah Robertson, Josephine Meckseper, Dread Scott, and Artie Vierkant.
 In the fall and spring semesters, students engage in faculty-supervised independent study and fulfill course requirements on campus or online.

 Graduates go on to publish, exhibit internationally, and work in related positions.
 They pursue careers such as commercial photography, editorial photography, fashion photography, documentary production, and fine art.